 The rules for registering and titling salvage cars from auction vary from state to state.
-Those who buy these auction cars should always make sure that they understand the laws where they live.
+Those who buy these cars for sale from Wisconsin auto auction should always make sure that they understand the laws where they live.
 In Wisconsin, it is possible to buy auction cars, even if they have salvage titles.
 However, there are several things you will need to do before you can get the vehicle back on the road.

 What Is a Salvage Vehicle in Wisconsin?